 This is why it’s important to test every kit.
 Rapists are often serial offenders.
 Untested kits mean that rapists remain in communities and can attack other victims.

-Only nine states have passed laws mandating the testing of backlogged rape kits: Colorado, Georgia, Hawaii, Illinois, Kentucky, Ohio, Oregon, Pennsylvania, and Texas.
+Only eleven states have passed laws mandating the testing of backlogged rape kits: Colorado, Georgia, Hawaii, Illinois, Kentucky, New York, Ohio, Oregon, Pennsylvania, Texas, and Utah.

 Several other states passed legislation requiring an inventory of all backlogged rape kits.
 These audits help decide whether states have enough personnel to complete testing in state labs or whether a contract with a private lab is needed.